StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 	- `py -3 -m unittest test__eaxs_to_tagged.py`
 		- This tests the EAXS to tagged EAXS workflow without actually calling CoreNLP or Lynx.

 You can also test CoreNLP by starting it and going to the correct local URL, i.e. "localhost:9000".
-It is recommended to only enter *very* short text (e.g. "George Washington") so as to save time.
+To save time, it is recommended to only enter *very* short text (e.g. "George Washington").

 ## Sample Files

-Some simple sample files are located in the "tests/sample_files" directory for quick testing.
+Sample files are located in the "tests/sample_files" directory.

-The Python unit test scripts in the "tests" directory also have command line options.
+The sample files can be used with the Python unit test scripts in the "tests" directory.

 To test these scripts on sample files, simply call the scripts with the `-h` option: `py -3 test__[rest of filename].py -h` and try the example.